Admissions

 Do you offer scholarships/financial aid?

-We have a limited pool of scholarship funds available due to the generous support of The Cleveland Foundation’s Marie Richardson Memorial Fund.
+We have a limited pool of scholarship funds available due to the generous support of our donors.

 Do you offer parent learning opportunities?